Dias-Lab/BacPP/README.md

 ## Installation

 To maximize the use of this tool, installation of CheckM2 is recommended.
-Although this BPP is fully functional without CheckM2, the incorporation of CheckM2 gives another metrics for the prediction confidence.
+Although this BacPP is fully functional without CheckM2, the incorporation of CheckM2 gives another metrics for the prediction confidence.
 According to our result, genome assemblies below 88% completeness would result in significant shift in feature values extracted for subsequent prediction.
 To enable the incorporation of CheckM2, add --checkm2.
 (See below for details)

 ### Prerequisites